Locally Compact Quantum Groups. A von Neumann Algebra Approach: The dual

-This result is standard and easy to prove.
-It follows from the definition of $\hat M$, the formula $W_{23}W_{12}W_{23}^*=W_{12}W_{13}$ and the fact that $W\in M\ot \hat M$. \snl Now, it is easy to define the coproduct $\hat \Delta$.
-As is common in the theory of locally compact quantum groups, we use the flip in the following definition.
+Now it is easy to def\/ine the coproduct $\widehat \Delta$.
+As is common in the theory of locally compact quantum groups, we use the f\/lip in the following def\/inition.